powston/homebridge-localvolts-price/README.md

-# Homebridge-Amber-Price
+# Homebridge-LocalVolts-Price

-Homebridge-Amber-Price is a project forked from [anon1y4012/homebridge-energy-price](https://github.com/anon1y4012/homebridge-energy-price).
-This version has been modified to talk to the API of Amber Electric in Australia
+Homebridge-LocalVolts-Price is a project forked from [anon1y4012/homebridge-energy-price](https://github.com/anon1y4012/homebridge-energy-price).
+This version has been modified to talk to the API of LocalVolts in Australia

 ## Installation